tstopa/LMT-Explorer/README.md

 # LMT Explorer

 This tool is used to visualize and make simpler reading ILMT audit snapshot based on PVU sub-capacity metric.

+ **Note:** LMT Explorer is provided as-is, without any warranty and without official support.
+This is community project and not official IBM tool

 ## Installation

 1. Go to the releases site by clicking it on the right panel or adding '/releases' to the web address.